JackWalpole/splitwavepy/docs/introduction.rst

 	m.plot()

 Silver and Chan (1991) measurement
 ----------------------------------------------------

-We've just made a measurement using the eigenvalue method of `Silver and Chan (1991) <http://onlinelibrary.wiley.com/doi/10.1029/91JB00899/abstract>`_.
+A widely used, powerful, method is the eigenvalue method of `Silver and Chan (1991) <http://onlinelibrary.wiley.com/doi/10.1029/91JB00899/abstract>`_.

 The data and the measurement is stored in an *EigenM* object.
 This contains: